 9. Mary-Kate & Ashley Olsen

 When you think twins, you think Mary-Kate and Ashley Olsen, right?
-The former Full House stars may not be as open about their lives nowadays (unlike during their glory days in the '90s), but when Mary-Kate ties the knot and they continue to make news and find success with their fashion lines, it's hard to not be invested in the duo.
+The former Full House stars may not be as open about their lives nowadays (unlike during their glory days in the '90s), but when Mary-Kate ties the knot and they continue to make headlines and find success with their fashion lines, it's hard to not be invested in the duo.

 10. Melanie Brown, aka Mel B., aka Scary Spice

 In addition to Hanson, the Spice Girls was the one band that made me love music.
 I'm pretty sure one of their albums was the first CD I ever bought.
-Anyways, Scary Spice was my favorite Spice Girl.
+Anyway, Scary Spice was my favorite Spice Girl.
 She just had it going on — and still does.
 Melanie Brown is quite famous nowadays.
 She's definitely made a name for herself on The X Factor and continues to be loved for things like gushing about her former bandmates.